Jongyeong/jongyeong.github.io/about.md

 key: page-about
 ---

-  I am a Ph.D. student under the supervision of Prof. Masashi Sugiyama in [Sugiyama-Sato-Honda laboratory](http://www.ms.k.u-tokyo.ac.jp/index.html), Department of computer science, The University of Tokyo.
+  I am a Ph.D. student under the supervision of Prof. Masashi Sugiyama in [Sugiyama-Honda-Yokoya laboratory](http://www.ms.k.u-tokyo.ac.jp/index.html), Department of computer science, The University of Tokyo.
   Also, I am a part-time researcher on the Imperfect Information Learning Team in [RIKEN AIP](http://www.riken.jp/en/research/labs/aip/).

-  My research interests lie broadly in Machine Learning which considers more realistic situations, especially where information is imperfect such as domain adaptation, crowdsourcing, the cases where labels are corrupted and when the noise is heteroscedastic.
+  My research interests lie broadly in Machine Learning which considers more realistic situations, especially where information is imperfect such as domain adaptation, crowdsourcing, the cases where labels are corrupted and when the noise is heteroscedastic (i.e., noise depends on their own parameter).
  I am also interested in safe exploration in RL/Bandit model and decision making and in the applications of machine learning methods to the real world which could make our life better and exciting.

   [Online CV](https://jongyeong.github.io/online-cv/), [Google Scholar](https://scholar.google.com/citations?user=ZNLjOlEAAAAJ&hl=en)